NIESR cuts 2015 economic growth forecast to 2.5 percent

-LONDON A leading think tank cut its forecast for Britain's economic growth in 2015 on Wednesday, a day before a closely fought general election, but said strong consumer spending should keep the recovery on track.
+LONDON May 6 A leading think tank cut its forecast for Britain's economic growth in 2015 on Wednesday, a day before a closely fought national election, but said strong consumer spending should keep the recovery on track.

 The National Institute of Economic and Social Research (NIESR) also said none of Britain's main political parties had satisfactorily addressed the country's biggest economic problem of stagnant productivity.